What Happens During Surgery for Lung Cancer

 Sleeve resection.
 This surgery is sometimes used if the cancer is in a large airway (bronchus) near where it enters the lung.
 The section of the bronchus containing the cancer is removed and the lung is reattached to the remaining bronchus.
 This allows the surgeon to avoid having to remove the whole lung.

-Video-assisted thoracic surgery (VATS) is a newer, and less invasive procedure for treating early stage lung cancer, especially tumors smaller than 3 to 4 centimeters.
+Video-assisted thoracic surgery (VATS) is a less invasive procedure for treating early stage lung cancer, especially tumors smaller than 3 to 4 centimeters.
 Instead of making a large incision (thoracotomy), specially trained surgeons place a thin tube with a small video camera on the end through a small opening in the side of the chest.
 Two or three other small openings are made in the chest to allow the doctor to insert instruments to remove the tumor.
 This procedure usually involves less pain after surgery and a shorter hospital stay.
-The cure rate after VATS appears to be similar to other surgical methods, but it is important that it is done by a surgeon experienced with this technique.
+The cure rate after VATS appears to be similar to other surgical methods, but it should be done by a surgeon experienced with this technique.